 Balance as a Student: 5 Secrets to Success

 While much of our advice focuses on supporting healthcare professionals, professionals-in-training must also begin considering how to achieve work-life balance with the demands of school.
 Learning these lessons early on will also help with setting boundaries at the beginning of your career and sticking with them.
-Students in healthcare often face the challenging position of balancing the demands of school – including clinical hours – with work and personal obligations.
+Students often face the challenging position of balancing the demands of school – including clinical hours – with work and personal obligations.
 We look at a few ways these learners can achieve balance not only with work and life, but with school as well.

 Create a Conducive Space